buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/PropertySets/Pset_UnitaryEquipmentTypeAirConditioningUnit.md

+# Pset_UnitaryEquipmentTypeAirConditioningUnit

 Air conditioning unit equipment type attributes.
 <!-- end of short definition -->

 Note that these attributes were formerly Pset_PackagedACUnit prior to IFC2x2.